 Sigi Jöttkandt is an Associate Professor in English at UNSW.
 She is the author of Acting Beautifully: Henry James and the Ethical Aesthetic (2005); First Love: A Phenomenology of the One (2010), and a contributing editor to The Catastrophic Imperative: Subjectivity, Time and Memory in Contemporary Thought (2009) and Penumbr(a) (2013).
-Co-editor of the open access journal S: Journal of the Jan van Eyck Circle for Lacanian Ideology Critique (The Netherlands), she is also a co-founder of Open Humanities Press.
+She is Editor of the open access journal S: Journal of the Circle for Lacanian Ideology Critique.

 David Ottina works at the intersection of social and technical systems.
 He has worked in San Franscisco, New York, Amsterdam, Brussels and Sydney where he has consulted to the media, finance, healthcare, education, NGO and government sectors.
-A co-founder of Open Humanities Press, he has also taught data visualization and media theory at the undergraduate and graduate levels in Belgium and Australia.
+He has also taught data visualization and media theory at the undergraduate and graduate levels in Belgium and Australia.

 Paul Ashton teaches in the liberal arts at Victoria University, Melbourne.
-He has multiple years of experience in scholar-led publishing initiatives as director of the independent open access publishing house re.press, co-editor of the open access journal Cosmos and History and co-founder of Open Humanities Press.
-He is contributing editor to The Praxis of Alain Badiou (2006) and The Spirit of the Age: Hegel and the Fate of Thinking (2008).
+He has multiple years of experience in scholar-led publishing initiatives as director of the independent open access publishing house re.press, co-editor of the open access journal Cosmos and History as well as being one of the original co-founders of Open Humanities Press (with Gary Hall, Sigi Jöttkandt and David Ottina).
+He is a contributing editor to The Praxis of Alain Badiou (2006) and The Spirit of the Age: Hegel and the Fate of Thinking (2008).

-Marta L. Brunner is Head of Collections, Research, and Instructional Services at the Charles E. Young Research Library at UCLA.
-In addition to her work in Young Research Library, she sits on the UCLA Library Scholarly Communication Steering Committee and is a Library representative to the UCLA Institute for Digital Research and Education: Humanities, Arts and Architecture, Social and Information Sciences.
-Marta came to Young Research Library in 2006 as a postdoctoral fellow sponsored by the Council on Library and Information Resources after obtaining her Ph.D. from the History of Consciousness Program at UC Santa Cruz.
+Marta Brunner is College Librarian of Skidmore College, NY.
+Marta’s previous positions include Head of Collections, Research, and Instructional Services at the Charles E. Young Research Library at UCLA, and postdoctoral fellow sponsored by the Council on Library and Information Resources.
+She obtained her Ph.D. from the History of Consciousness Program at UC Santa Cruz.